⟵ hearthere ⟶

 If the host is on a remote server, the address of the remote server should be entered.

-In h_key, enter the key created during the installation stage, which is used to run the search database.
+In h_key, enter the key created during the installation stage, with which the search database is launched.

-In index_name, enter the schema in the search database — a good practice is to make it analogous to the Totum schema.
+In index_name, enter the schema in the search database — a good practice is to make it similar to the Totum schema.

 The schema is added to the search database at the moment the value is saved in the field — try to do this only once.